16 min readUpdated Mar 23, 2023

 11. Authentication

 For example, the push notifications and targeted messages that make workplace chat so useful are possible only if the live chat platform can identify each person.
-Massively multiplayer online games, such as EVE Online, continue round the clock.
-Authentication allows the game’s chat environment to keep tabs on what context a player has missed while they’re away and to give them access to the relevant chat history.
+In always-on live chats for online games, such as EVE Online, authentication allows the game’s chat environment to keep tabs on what context a player has missed while they’re away and to give them access to the relevant chat history.
 In a customer service context, authentication enables companies to tie live chat to other systems, such as CRM records.

 12. Roles and permissions

-Authentication also enables you to assign different levels of access to certain users.
+Alongside other benefits, authentication enables you to assign different levels of access to certain users.
 Those permissions–such as the ability to moderate another user’s chat or to be labeled as an official staff member, for example–are usually gathered together under the umbrella of a particular role, such as an administrator.
+This is particularly useful in the context of customer service live chat, where it is beneficial to have the option to set different levels of access and control based on a team member's position and seniority.

 13. Message history and storage